 ASQA's risk-based approach

-ASQA’s Regulatory Risk Framework sets out a new regulatory approach that more effectively manages the risk of poor-quality training and assessment.
+ASQA’s Regulatory Risk Framework sets out a regulatory approach that more effectively manages the risk of poor-quality training and assessment.
 This approach uses data and intelligence to identify and target the most significant sector-wide (systemic) risks and providers of greatest concern.

-ASQA's audit model was developed through:
+ASQA's audit approach was developed through:

-- a review of contemporary and innovative regulatory models in VET and other industry sectors within Australia and internationally to learn from the practices of other regulators—with a particular focus on collecting and testing evidence of practice and behaviours and on gathering and using student or consumer input
+- a review of contemporary and innovative regulatory models in VET and other industry sectors within Australia and internationally to learn from the practices of other regulators, with a particular focus on collecting and testing evidence of practice and behaviours and on gathering and using student or consumer input

 - a comprehensive review of ASQA’s business and regulatory practices and procedures, including legal proceedings.